c2buck/audio_transcriber/README.md

 - Switch to faster-whisper backend for better memory management
 - Close other GPU-intensive applications
 - The app will automatically fall back to CPU if needed

-**"Ollama connection failed"**
-- Ensure Ollama is installed and running (`ollama serve`)
-- Check that the Ollama service is accessible at `http://localhost:11434`
-- Verify you have downloaded at least one AI model (`ollama list`)
-- Check firewall settings if connection issues persist

 **"Permission denied" errors**
 - Ensure you have write permissions to the output folder